pulp-platform/snitch_cluster/docs/ug/tutorial.md

 ## Implementing the hardware

 If you make changes to the hardware, you probably also want to physically implement it to estimate the PPA impact of your modifications.
+We currently support two physical implementation flows:
+- a proprietary flow using GF12 technology and Synopsys Fusion Compiler
+- a fully open-source flow using IHP130 technology and open-source EDA tools

+The following two subsections describe how to use the two flows.

+### Proprietary flow

-As the physical implementation flow involves proprietary tools licensed under non-disclosure agreements, our physical implementation flow is contained in a separate private git repository.
-If you are an IIS user, with access to our Gitlab server and IIS machines, you may follow the next instructions to replicate our implementation flow.
+As the proprietary flow involves proprietary tools and technologies, the flow is contained in a separate private git repository.
+If you are an IIS user, with access to our Gitlab server and IIS machines, you may follow the next instructions to replicate our proprietary implementation flow.
 Firstly, we need to clone all the sources for the physical flow.
 The following command takes care of everything for you:
 ```shell
 make nonfree
 ```

 Behind the scenes, it will clone the `snitch-cluster-nonfree` repo under the `nonfree` folder.
-In that folder, you will find a Makefile defining a series of convenience targets to launch our flow up to a certain stage: may it be elaboration (`elab`), synthesis (`synth`) or place-and-route (`pnr`).
+In that folder, you will find a Makefile defining a series of convenience targets to launch the proprietary flow up to a certain stage: may it be elaboration (`elab`), synthesis (`synth`) or place-and-route (`pnr`).
 If you can wait long enough you may also launch the entire flow to produce a final optimized post-layout netlist:

 ```shell
 make post-layout-netlist